 This preposition of one of the most commonly used. meaning in front of, before.

-The third person singular (chuwach) preposition is often used in its contracted forms:
+- In the third person singular (chuwach), it is often used in its contracted forms:

 Chuwach before her/him/it